honeycombio/buildevents-orb/README.md

 Additional optional environment variables can be found in the [`buildevents`](https://github.com/honeycombio/buildevents) documentation.

+The Buildevents Orb is hosted by Honeycomb; to enable your CircleCI config to use 3rd party orbs you must enable third party orbs in the Organization Security settings within CirlceCI.
+For more information, please visit the [CircleCI documentation on orb use](https://circleci.com/docs/2.0/using-orbs/#certified-vs-3rd-party-orbs).

 ## Use

 The expected use of the Buildevents Orb adds two jobs to your workflow; the rest of the use is within existing jobs.